 I know for sure that long after the snow has melted and the buds open to blossoms and share their fragrance, this year’s very first week of spring will surely be remembered as our favorite yet.

-What about you — what is your favorite wild adventure?
+What about you?
+Are you living the American dream in your part of the world?
+If so, what is your favorite wild adventure?

 Shellie Croft spent a year sharing her American dream stories on 8 Women Dream.
 You can now find these stories on her blog Shellie’s Consumption.